Literature

 Intro Teaser

 New Zealand's Pink and White Terraces were dubbed the "8th wonder of the world."
-But in 1886, in a single night of volcanic destruction, they were forever lost to the world.
+But in 1886, they were lost forever in a single night of violent volcanic destruction.
 Tim Bollinger wrote about the Terraces and their storied history for White Fungus.

 Subheading